osisoft/PI-Adapter/V1/Administration/Delete an adapter component.md

    **Linux:** */usr/share/OSIsoft/Adapters/AdapterName/AdapterName/Logs/Removed*

-In the following example, one Modbus Adapter service is installed on a particular Windows node with the name ModbusService1.
+In the following example, one Modbus adapter service is installed on a particular Windows node with the name ModbusService1.
 A Modbus component with the name ModbusDeviceX was added and configured to this Modbus adapter and later removed.
 Linux follows a similar behavior.
 This is the resulting relocation and renaming scheme after deletion:

 ![ConfigurationFolder](../images/ConfigurationFolder.png)